nixcloud/cargo/README.md

 # What it can't do

 * no .fingerprint support yet, so no fast iteration on builds
+* no rustdoc support
+* no sandbox testing support

 ## State of development